-Although prior research targeting anomaly detection in graphs exists, it mostly focuses on anomalies in graph structure, and not on graph signals~\cite{akoglu_graph_2014,chung_spectral_1997}.
-For example, in the context of behavioral monitoring and intelligence, the structure of a social graphs can be analyzed to spot sub-graphs expressing patterns deviating from the rest of the network~\cite{noble_graph-based_2003}.
+Although prior research targeting anomaly detection in graphs exists, it mostly focuses on anomalies in a graph structure, and not on graph signals~\cite{akoglu_graph_2014,chung_spectral_1997}.
+For example, in the context of behavioral monitoring and intelligence, the structure of social graphs can be analyzed to spot subgraphs expressing patterns deviating from the rest of the network~\cite{noble_graph-based_2003}.
 However, in images, the structure of the graph is fixed to a grid, and the application of graph-based anomaly detection algorithms coming from other domains is not straightforward; even in works where peculiarities in the graph signal are under observation, structure is included as part of the signal, as for example in~\cite{egilmez_spectral_2014} where a signal function of the physical distance between wireless sensors is proposed.
 The effectiveness of these approaches to images has not been reported yet.

-Our proposed graph-based approach is founded on two recent findings: first, Zhang and Flor\^{e}ncio~\cite{zhang_analyzing_2013} have showed that a Laplacian model can be used as an estimation of the precision matrix~$\vc{Q}$ of an image, under the assumption the image follows a \gls{gmrf} model.
-This amounts at using a function of the partial correlation between nodes as graph weights.
-Secondly, it has been demonstrated how the \gls{gft} can be considered an approximation of the \gls{klt} for graph signals \cite{hu_multiresolution_2015}.
-Recent literature in spectral graph theory have exploited this relationship to provide novel graph-based solutions to classical signal processing problems, in particular for image compression where the use of the \gls{gft} has been proposed as alternative to the \gls{dct} \cite{cheung_graph_2018,fracastoro_steerable_2017,fracastoro_predictive_2015,hu_multiresolution_2015}.
-This relationship is however never been explored in the context of image anomaly detection, which motivated us to study it in this work.
+Our proposed graph-based approach is founded on two recent findings: first, Zhang and Flor\^{e}ncio~\cite{zhang_analyzing_2013} have shown that a Laplacian model can be used as an estimation of the precision matrix~$\vc{Q}$ of an image, under the assumption that the image follows a \gls{gmrf} model.
+This amounts to using a function of the partial correlation between nodes as graph weights.
+Second, it has been demonstrated how the \gls{gft} can be considered an approximation of the \gls{klt} for graph signals \cite{hu_multiresolution_2015}.
+Recent literature in spectral graph theory has exploited this relationship to provide novel graph-based solutions to classical signal processing problems, in particular for image compression where the use of the \gls{gft} has been proposed as an alternative to the \gls{dct} \cite{cheung_graph_2018,fracastoro_steerable_2017,fracastoro_predictive_2015,hu_multiresolution_2015}.
+This relationship is, however, never been explored in the context of image anomaly detection, which motivated us to study it in this work.